 My Fucking Thoughts: I mean it’s new Tana French, so what the fuck else is there to say?Honestly?
 This is not a new Dublin Murder Squad instalment, to the dismay of many, but it’s new Tana French so we’re going to read it anyway and be grateful, right?
 Right.

 H.T.F.T.
 Tagline: Ohhhh the weather outside is weather…

 Back of the Book: It’s winter in the Catskills and Mitchell’s Inn, nestled deep in the woods, is the perfect setting for a relaxing–maybe even romantic–weekend away.
 It boasts spacious old rooms with huge wood burning fireplaces, a well-stocked wine cellar, and opportunities for cross-country skiing, snowshoeing, or just curling up with a good murder mystery.

 So when the weather takes a turn for the worse, and a blizzard cuts off the electricity–and all contact with the outside world–the guests settle in for the long haul.

 Soon, though, one of the guests turns up dead–it looks like an accident.
 But when a second guest dies, they start to panic.

 Within the snowed-in paradise, something–or someone–is picking off the guests one by one.
 And there’s nothing they can do but hunker down and hope they can survive the storm.

-My First Reaction: I LOVE locked room mysteries.
+My Fucking Thoughts: I LOVE locked room mysteries.
 LOVE THEM.
 I think it all started with Clue (both the movie and the board game.)
 This book has a lot of my favourite things – cozy inns, winter and dead bodies.
 Currently, patiently waiting my turn at the library for this.

 🔪Sweet Little Lies (Cat Kinsella, #1) by Caz Frear